 "Videoconferencing Learning Experience”

-Course » Videoconferencing in English« give me totally new perspective of how course could be held.
-I really like the way how was come to an end.
-That was mainly on us to choice topics for the next week.
-We pick topics that usually you do not think about them in private or free time.
-Consenquently we need to created certain opinion according to the held topic for homework .This created opinion we shared with others schoolmates and co-speakers.
+The course ‘Videoconferencing in English’ give me a totally new perspective of how a course could be held.
+I really liked the way how was come to an end., which was that the onus was mainly on us to choice topics for the next week.
+We picked topics that you do not usually think about in private or free time.
+Consequently, we needed to creat certain opinion according to the chosen topic for homework .This created opinion we shared with other schoolmates and co-speakers.
 This demand full participation.
-And the result of full participation is getting from course as much as you can.
+And the result of full participation is getting as much as you can from the course.

-We discuss about different social, cultural and historical questions.
-One of the first topics after our short introduction were national and cultural heroines.
-This was interesting, unusual topic that took some searching, because usually heroes tend to be masculine gender.
-Guessing about Justinas heroines Rūta Meilutytė was surprising.
-Everybody though that she is student fighter for woman rights, actress or singer.
-But she is Lithuanian swimmer.
-Definitely I will recognize and remember her now.
+We discuss different social, cultural and historical questions.
+One of the first topics after our short introduction was national and cultural heroines.
+This was an interesting, unusual topic that took some searching, because usually heroes tend to be masculine in gender.
+Guessing about Justinas’ heroines Rūta Meilutytė was surprising.
+Everybody thought that she is student fighter for woman rights, an actress or a singer.
+But she is a Lithuanian swimmer., I will definitely recognize and remember her now.

-After this topic followed discussion about access to our privacy by goverment.
-Should goverment be able to enter into our private service for security needs.
-Opinions have been different.
-Some of us were of the opinion that if you do not have nothing to hide there should not be concern for any of us.
-Others were of the opinion that every human being has right to their privacy.
+After this topic followed a discussion about access to our privacy by the government, about whetherthe government should be able to enter into our private service for security needs.
+Opinions were different.
+Some of us were of the opinion that if you do not have anything to hide there should not be concern for any of us.
+Others were of the opinion that every human being has a right to their privacy.

-On one of the our courses we argue also about animals rights and if plastic surgery should be banned.
+On one of our courses we also argued about animals rights and if plastic surgery should be banned.
 Almost everyone were opinion that there is no need to ban plastic surgery advetisements.
-We should respect everyone's taste and it is on our own to do with our body what we want to do.
-Also about animals we had more or less same opinions.
-Animals can not speak for themselfs, so is our duty to treat them nicely and that they are not exploited for capitalistic purposes.
-Next hours spending together nice debate has developed about euthanasia and abortion.
-Should they be allowed as a human right.
-Course conclusion was made by a lively debate.
-And beacuse we have been filmed during videoconferencing is now great opportunity to analyze how we behave and react in front of the camera.
-This course will be stay in my memory.
+We should respect everyone's taste and it is up to us to do as we wish with our own bodies.
+Also, about animals we had more or less the same opinions.
+Animals can not speak for themselfs, so it is our duty to treat them nicely and ensure that they are not exploited for capitalistic purposes.
+The following hours spending together nice debate has developed about euthanasia and abortion and whether they. should they be allowed as a human right.

+In conclusion, the Course involved lively debate.
+Beacuse we were filmed during videoconferencing we now have a great opportunity to analyze how we behave and react in front of the camera.
+This course will stay in my memory.